 MCAT Review and Test Preparation: Biological and Social Sciences

-This review course prepares students for the Medical College Admission Test (MCATTM).
+This review course prepares students for the Medical College Admission Test (MCAT™).
 Students will develop a study plan for the MCAT and be presented with foundational scientific information that every future medical student should know in order to excel at the exam.
 The course will heavily rely on solving MCAT-style questions with the goal of promoting genuine understanding of the material, decreasing ineffective memorization, and improving students’ confidence.
-This course condenses MCAT-relevant material within biology, physics, biochemistry, psychology, and sociology.
-Critical Analysis and Reasoning will be an emphasis throughout the course.
+This course condenses MCAT-relevant material within biology, physics, biochemistry, psychology, and sociology, with the main emphasis being on content that will be covered within the Biology/Biochemistry and Psychology/Sociology sections of the MCAT.
+Critical Analysis and Reasoning passages will also be covered throughout the course.
 Students will be expected to use MCAT review books, identify topics that are unfamiliar or difficult, and focus on those topics during the course of study.
 For a complete description of the MCAT exam, prerequisites, and eligibility, please visit www.aamc.org.

 - Determine MCAT knowledge concept deficiencies